-Getting caught driving on a suspended license in Florida can lead to your arrest and even jail time.
-In most cases, before the license suspension is effective, the Florida Department of Highway Safety and Motor Vehicles will mail you a letter that notifies you of the reason for the suspension and when it will be imposed
+Getting caught driving on a suspended license in Florida can lead to arrest and jail time.
+In most cases, before the license suspension is effective, the Florida Department of Highway Safety and Motor Vehicles will mail you a letter that notifies you of the reason for the suspension and when it will be imposed.
+Suspended License.

 Your Florida Driver’s License can be suspended for a lot of reasons:

 - Were you in an accident and didn’t have proof of property damage liability insurance?